-Transfer Credit
+• Transfer Credit

-Only courses in which a C- or higher has been earned will be posted to the transcript.
+• Only courses in which a C- or higher has been earned will be posted to the transcript.
 Transfer credits will be treated as attempted and earned.
 Transfer work is considered toward the above requirements.

-When transcribed, these courses will fulfill degree requirements.
-Nursing students may reach out to the School of Nursing regarding transfer credit and required documentation.
+• For all majors except nursing, courses for which a passing/satisfactory grade in the Spring 2020 term, presumably due to COVID, will be transcribed as a passed course without GPA impact.
+When transcribed, these courses will fulfill degree requirements.-Nursing students may reach out to the School of Health and Science regarding transfer credit and required documentation.

-Life-learning and Credit by Exam
+• Life-learning and Credit by Exam

-These credits are not considered toward the above required earned hours in a term.
+• These credits are not considered toward the above required earned hours in a term.